 Note that Yuyukan Onsen is closed on Sundays and there are less frequent buses on the weekends and public holidays.

 This ropeway is extremely unique, the ropeway climbs the 3rd highest mountain in Japan – Mount Hotaka and is Japan’s only double-decker cable car (which I’ve never heard or seen anywhere else!).

 How to get to Shinhotaka Ropeway from Takayama: Nohi Bus Service offers a loop route from Takayama with the last stop being the Shinhotaka Ropeway and you can stop at many other places on the way like Caves, Waterfalls & Parks.
 Read more about this on their website here.

 Natural Hot Springs are popular in this area of Japan and Hirayu Onsen is a popular Onsen Town near Takayama with 2 public baths in town.

-How to get to Hirayu Onsen from Takayama: The Nohi Bus that gos to Shinhotaka Ropeway also goes via Hirayu Onsen making this a great day trip from Takayama as you can visit the Mountains and go in an Onsen too!
+How to get to Hirayu Onsen from Takayama: The Nohi Bus that goes to Shinhotaka Ropeway also goes via Hirayu Onsen making this a great day trip from Takayama as you can visit the Mountains and go in an Onsen too!

-In essence as well as Takayama having a main line train station, Takayama is very well connected to many places nearby by Bus and the Nohi Bus in particular and this is the best way to see the local area.
+In essence, as well as Takayama having a mainline train station, Takayama is very well connected to many places nearby by Bus and the Nohi Bus in particular and this is the best way to see the local area.
 They have a leaflet with all of their destinations and timings in, it’s very organised so you can easily get around the Hida Region and do many day trips from Takayama.